apache/submarine/submarine-tony/README.md

 Follow [this guide](https://blog.sonatype.com/2010/01/how-to-generate-pgp-signatures-with-maven/) to generate a key pair using GPG.
 Publish your public key.

-Create a Nexus account at https://oss.sonatype.org/ and request access to publish to com.linkedin.tony.
+Create a Nexus account at https://oss.sonatype.org/ and request access to publish to org.apache.submarine.tony.
 Here's an example Jira ticket: https://issues.sonatype.org/browse/OSSRH-47350.

 Configure your `~/.gradle/gradle.properties` file: